(RISK-2394) An Introduction to Analysis for Small Data Populations

 (RISK-2510) Modelling Realistic Outcomes using Integrated Cost and Schedule Risk Analysis

 Abstract: After several decades of development of project quantitative risk analysis for time and cost forecasting of project outcomes, achievement of consistently accurate results has remained elusive.
-Realistic time forecasts of projects have been found to be forecast well by sound Monte Carlo Method based SRA processes integrating schedule impact risk events.
+Realistic time forecasts of projects have been found to be forecast well by sound Monte Carlo Simulation (MCS) based schedule risk analysis processes integrating schedule impact risk events.
 But realistic cost forecasting has proven more problematic.
-This paper demonstrates the capacity of Integrated Cost & Schedule Risk Analysis (IRA) to utilise parametric methods to represent and model systemic risks and to include decision-making during iterations to represent realistic treatment of project risks.
-But IRA can be extended to incorporate modelling of operation of the assets created by the project to produce probabilistic cashflows based on Capex and Opex uncertainties and risk events as well as revenue uncertainties and risk events, escalation and exchange rate uncertainties and risk events.
-In this way integrated modelling and scenario analyses can embrace the Total Cost Management framework envisaged by AACE to support project FID.
+This paper demonstrates the capacity of an integrated cost and schedule risk analysis (IRA) method using cost-loaded critical path method (CPM) schedules and MCS to utilise parametric methods to represent and model systemic risks and to include decision-making during iterations to represent realistic treatment of project risks.
+But CPM based IRA can be extended to incorporate modelling of operation of the assets created by the project to produce probabilistic cashflows based on Capex and Opex uncertainties and risk events as well as revenue uncertainties and risk events, escalation and exchange rate uncertainties and risk events.
+In this way integrated modelling and scenario analyses can embrace the Total Cost Management framework envisaged by AACE® to support project final investment decisions.

 (RISK-2511) Role of Project Novelty, Execution and Bias in Risk Quantification

-Abstract: Selection of most accurate and efficient cost and schedule risk quantification and contingency estimating methodology is undertaken.
-It is based on review of existing methodologies against their capability to adequately handle fundamental project uncertainties, project novelty, features of execution strategy, and various realizations of psychological and organizations bias.
+Abstract: The selection of the most accurate and efficient cost and schedule risk quantification and contingency estimating methodology is undertaken.
+It is based on the review of existing methodologies against their capability to adequately handle fundamental project uncertainties, project novelty, features of execution strategy, and various realizations of psychological and organizational bias.
 A notion of ‘methodology’s distance to project reality’ is introduced to facilitate a selection process.

-It is accentuated that risk quantification is one of several important project risk management process steps that provide required inputs to quantification.
+It is highlighted that risk quantification is one of several important project risk management process steps that provide the required inputs to quantification.

-Fundamental mission of contingency estimating is revised and redefined from ‘prognostication’ to development of credible and achievable stretched targets.
+The fundamental mission of contingency estimating is redefined from ‘prognostication’ to development of achievable stretched targets.

-Primary accuracy ranges (PAR) of base estimates are introduced; their relations with AACE® International classes are established.
-PAR’s introduction indicates a shift from parametric and other deterministic methodologies to probabilistic ones that are coming of age.
+Primary accuracy ranges of base estimates are introduced; their relations with AACE® International classes are established.
+The introduction of primary accuracy ranges points to a shift from parametric and other deterministic methodologies to probabilistic ones that are coming of age.

-Specification of a most accurate and efficient hybrid risk quantification and contingency estimating methodology is proposed as a result of this paper.
-A practical example of methodology’s application is demonstrated.
+Specification of a most accurate and efficient hybrid risk quantification methodology is proposed.
+A practical example illustrates this methodology’s application.

 (RISK-2515) Realistic and Practical Project Risk Quantification (without CPM)

-Abstract: From 2007 to 2013, the AACE® International Decision and Risk Management (DRM) committee produced several Recommended Practices (RPs) for risk analysis and contingency determination methods that aligned with principles documented in RP 40R-08.
-These included RP 42R-08 for the Parametric Estimating method for systemic risks and RP 65R-11 for the Expected Value method for project-specific risks.
+Abstract: From 2007 to 2013, the AACE® International Decision and Risk Management (DRM) Subcommittee produced several recommended practices (RPs) for risk analysis and contingency determination methods that aligned with principles documented in RP 40R-08.
+These included RP 42R-08 for the parametric estimating method for systemic risks and RP 65R-11 for the expected value method for project-specific risks.
 This paper describes how these two methods can be applied together in a way that is both realistic (i.e., yields empirically valid outcomes) and practical (i.e., can be applied on any project at any phase regardless of the project size or quality of base estimates and schedules.)
-The methods integrate cost and schedule risk analysis (i.e., outcomes can be presented with a Joint Confidence Level chart) without reliance on critical path method (CPM) schedule models.
-Finally, the methods can be implemented using spreadsheets with a Monte Carlo Simulation add-in (in fact, RP 43R-08 provides working parametric model spreadsheets.)
+The methods integrate cost and schedule risk analysis (i.e., outcomes can be presented with a joint confidence level chart) without reliance on critical path method (CPM) schedule models.
+Finally, the methods can be implemented using spreadsheets with a Monte Carlo simulation add-in (in fact, RP 43R-08 provides working parametric model spreadsheets.)
 The paper centers on a table summarizing how the methods best address the risk quantification principles in RP 40R-08.

 (RISK-2516) Variability in Accuracy Ranges: A Case Study in the Canadian Power Transmission Industry

-Authors: John K. Hollmann, PE CCP CEP DRMP; Andrea Almeida; Raminder S. Bali, P.Eng.; John M. Boots, P.Eng.; Kevin Burnham; Victor Hsieh; Qaiser Iqbal, P.Eng.; Donald Konan, P.Eng.; Guillaume Lafortune, P.Eng.; Joe Ly; Clement Wu, P.Eng.
+Author(s): John K. Hollmann, PE CCP CEP DRMP FAACE Hon.
+Life; Andrea Almeida, P.Eng.; Raminder S. Bali, P.Eng.; John M. Boots, P.Eng.; Kevin Burnham; Victor Hsieh; Qaiser Iqbal, P.Eng.; Donald Konan, P.Eng.; Guillaume Lafortune, P.Eng.; Joe Ly; Clement Wu, P.Eng.

 Abstract: This paper presents a case study of the variability in accuracy ranges for cost estimates in the Canadian overhead power transmission industry.
 The study sought to improve the participant’s understanding of risks and estimate accuracy for their major overhead power transmission projects.
 The study team also sought to verify the theoretical accuracy curves identified in the AACE® International Recommended Practice (RP) 18R-97: “Cost Estimate Classification System – As Applied in Engineering, Procurement, and Construction for The Process Industries”.
 The study team collected and analyzed actual and phased estimate cost data from 39 projects with actual costs from 2 million to 655 million (2016$CAN) completed from 2007 to 2016.
 Greenfield and brownfield overhead transmission projects from across Canada were included.
 This study compares the range bandwidth (uncertainty) as stipulated in AACE® RP 18R-97 with the actuals from this study.
 The accuracy ranges and the project’s under or over estimation of contingency is compared with published data from other industry studies.

-(RISK-2523) The Application of Chaos Model in Mega Project Risk Analysis
+(RISK-2523) Application of Chaos in Megaproject Risk Analysis Models

 (RISK-2555) Contingency Cage Match: Simultaneous Contingency Assessment Methods, A Case Study